Signatures of rigidity and second sound in dipolar supersolids

 The superfluid velocity $v_\text{s}$ is estimated by averaging over regions with positive $v_x$, corresponding to the substrate.
 This gives an approximate drift velocity of $(n_\text{s}/n_\text{d})v_\text{s}$, represented by the dashed line in Fig.~\ref{Fig:Drift_speed}(b), which closely follows the eGPE results for $v_\text{d}$ (solid line).
 Deviations arise due to time-dependent variations in $n_\text{s}$ and $n_\text{d}$ during the evolution [see Fig.~\ref{Fig:Drift_speed}(a)].

-\paragraph*{\textit {Summary \& Outlook}.} We have proposed a dynamical protocol to explore the rigidity and coherence properties of quasi-1D supersolid configurations in dipolar quantum gases, including the controlled excitation of the second sound mode.
-Specifically, we considered $^{164}$Dy atoms confined in quasi-1D double-well potentials, modeled using the three-dimensional extended Gross-Pitaevskii equation (eGPE) with the inclusion of the Lee-Huang-Yang (LHY) correction~\cite{Santos2016filemanets,bisset_ground-state_2016,chomaz_dipolar_2022}.
-The central barrier splits the gas into two fragments whose interference dynamics are analyzed following barrier removal.
+\paragraph*{\textit {Summary \& Outlook}.} A dynamical protocol was proposed to explore the rigidity and coherence properties of quasi-1D supersolid configurations in dipolar quantum gases, including the controlled excitation of the second sound mode.
+Specifically, we considered $^{164}$Dy atoms in quasi-1D double-well potentials.
+The central barrier splits the gas into two fragments whose interference is analyzed following barrier removal.

-Supersolids undergo damped oscillatory motion upon barrier release, with the damping rate reflecting the degree of superfluid connectivity.
+Supersolids undergo damped oscillatory motion, with the damping rate reflecting the degree of superfluid connectivity.
 This response is captured by a damped coupled oscillator model, extending earlier work on classical droplet dynamics~\cite{Mukherjee_classical_2023}.
 The damping rate, shown to increase with the superfluid fraction, provides a direct measure of phase coherence.
 In contrast, droplet lattices exhibit undamped, rigid-body motion.
-We further demonstrated that phase imprinting across the barrier triggers qualitatively different dynamics.
-In supersolids, a long-lived stationary dark soliton can form.
+We further demonstrated that phase imprinting across the barrier in supersolids leads to a long-lived stationary dark solitary wave.
 The persistent phase jump offers an additional measure of coherence and should be observable in time-of-flight expansion.
-After a delay, the soliton transfers momentum to the crystalline peaks, exciting a second sound mode~\cite{Guo2019,hertkorn_decoupled_2024}.
-The resulting drift velocity and delay time is tunable via the magnitude of the phase jump.
-Notably, droplet arrays, which lack coherence, remain unaffected by phase imprinting~\cite{Ilzhofer2021}.
+After a delay, the solitary wave transfers momentum to the crystals, controllably exciting the second sound mode~\cite{Guo2019,hertkorn_decoupled_2024}.